martin-eden/Embedded-me_Asciiz/Readme.md

 ## Design

-`GetLength(Asciiz)` fitted into more generic "failable three-address instruction" pattern.
-Just kidding.
-Get-length for SRAM and Flash that fails on bad addresses.
+`GetLength(Asciiz)` wrapped into more generic "failable three-address instruction" pattern.
+I mean it's get-length for SRAM and Flash that fails on bad addresses.

 ```C++